0lumide/gifanimateddrawable/README.md

 GifAnimationDrawable
 ==============

 GifAnimationDrawable is a simple library (consisting of 2 classes) that makes it easy to display animated GIFs on the Android platform by converting the animated GIF file into an AnimationDrawable.
 This allows animated gifs to be used anywhere a Drawable is accepted, including backgrounds, standard ImageViews and anywhere else.
-For more detail, see http://engineering.hipmob.com/2013/12/03/GifAnimationDrawable-for-Android/
+For more detail, see [~~http://engineering.hipmob.com/2013/...~~](http://engineering.hipmob.com/2013/12/03/GifAnimationDrawable-for-Android/) [wayback machine copy of bing cache copy](http://web.archive.org/web/20160727025643/http://cc.bingj.com/cache.aspx?q=&d=4949405906570123&mkt=en-GB&setlang=en-US&w=b2-70gZzTO_KusdvC65iqvrjv7TAlew3)

 Animated GIFs are a simple way to make animations and are supported on Android using the Movie class: unfortunately the Movie class isn't quite as easy to use in many places as one might like.
 GifAnimationDrawable makes it trivial to use an animated gif as a standard Android Drawable, for backgrounds on buttons or views or as the main image in an ImageView.
 Solutions (such as [this][1]) require build-time processing, which isn't usable with downloaded images.